- Learn the secrets of the Louvre

 Welcome to France!
 Your journey begins in Paris, the "City of Lights."
 After transferring from the airport to your lodging, take some time to settle in before your afternoon date with the Eiffel Tower.

 You'll meet your guide among the statues of the Trocadero esplanade to view the Tower from afar, then make your way up to its base accompanied by the stories of this famous monument.
 Ascend both viewing floors and the Tower's summit with your guide to take in the views and history.

-Day 2: Treasures of the Louvre Tour
+Day 2: Visit the Louvre Tour

-Take a leisurely morning to stroll among the Parisian cafes and work on your jet lag.
+Take a leisurely morning stroll among the Parisian cafés and work on your jet lag.
 In the afternoon, you'll head to the Louvre for a private tour accompanied by a local art historian.
 Go directly into the museum to learn about some of the world-class masterpieces from artists like Da Vinci, Michelangelo, and Delacroix over the course of two and a half hours.

 Day 3: Notre Dame Cathedral & The Cradle of Paris

 Start your morning strolling through the Cradle of Paris, the stunning Ile de la Cité.
 Your tour begins at the famed 12th-century Notre Dame cathedral; though you can't go inside, there is plenty to admire on the exterior and a slew of stories to tell.